The alternative operad is not Koszul: Positive characteristic

-In other words, an associative algebra over the field of characteristic $3$ is dual alternative if and only if its associated Lie algebra is $2$-Engel.
+In other words, an associative algebra over a field of characteristic $3$ is dual alternative if and only if its associated Lie algebra is $2$-Engel.
 It is well-known that $2$-Engel Lie algebras are nilpotent of order $4$.
 Free associative algebras which are Lie-nilpotent of order $4$ were studied in the recent paper \cite{etingof}.
 It is possible to extend some of the results of that paper to the case of characteristic $3$, and, in particular, to construct a presentation of such algebras.
 From this, by adding more relations, one may construct a presentation of free dual alternative algebras, and using Composition (=Diamond) Lemma, to get a description of a basis of such algebras in combinatorial terms.
 For elements of the basis containing each free generator in the first degree, these combinatorial terms are expressed as the so-called Grassmann permutations, i.e. $\alt^!(n)$ has a basis consisting of associative monomials of the form $a_{i_1} \dots a_{i_n}$ such that the permutation $(i_1 \dots i_n)$ has exactly one descent.
 The number of such permutations is $2^n - n$. \end{proof}

-The case of characteristic $3$ is also exceptional for the alternative operad: in this case, the first $5$ terms of $\dim \mathcal Alt (n)$ are the same as in Lemma \ref{lemma-alt}, while the $6$th term is equal, surprisingly, to $1081$.
+The case of characteristic $3$ is also exceptional for the alternative operad: in this case, the first $5$ terms of $\dim \mathcal Alt (n)$ are the same as in Lemma \ref{lemma-alt}, while the $6$th term is equal, surprisingly, to $1081$\footnote[2]{ The corresponding sequence was submitted to \cite{eis} as A161393. }.

 Note also that the scheme of computations presented in \S \ref{dim} is insufficient to deduce the validity of (\ref{pn}) over \textit{all} prime fields.
 Either by the standard ultraproduct argument, or observing, by the same argument as in \S 2, that the equality (\ref{pn}) in characteristic zero implies the same equality in characteristic $p$ for all $p > r^{\frac{r}{2}}$, we may deduce that it is valid for all but a finite number of characteristics.
 So, in principle, we could establish the validity of (\ref{pn}) in all characteristics by verifying it modulo all primes $\le r^{\frac{r}{2}}$ and for one prime $> r^{\frac{r}{2}}$.
 This is, however, computationally infeasible in almost all practical cases.
-Note, however, that in all characteristics we have $\dim \mathcal P(n) \ge r$.